NCAR/grafanaDashboards/README.md

 # Grafana Dashboards
-This repo is for version controlling dashboards
+Grafana dashboards created in python

-Dashboards are programatically created using [grafanalib](https://github.com/weaveworks/grafanalib)
+- Dashboards are programatically created using [grafanalib](https://github.com/weaveworks/grafanalib)
+- When changes are merged to master they are automatically pushed out to the grafana server

 ## Setup
 - On Cheyenne (can also do this where ever)